andrewmilson/ministark/README.md

 ## Reference and thanks

 - [Anatomy of a STARK](https://aszepieniec.github.io/stark-anatomy/) by [Alan Szepieniec](https://twitter.com/aszepieniec?lang=en) - Probably the best practical resource I've read on STARKs to date.
 STARKs remained a mystery to me until I went through this word by word (it took a while to digest).
 Read through this and the magic of STARKs will start to make sense.
 - [BrainSTARK](https://aszepieniec.github.io/stark-brainfuck/brainfuck) by [Alan Szepieniec](https://twitter.com/aszepieniec?lang=en) - A practical STARK tutorial to create a STARK vm for the BF programming language.
-Runs through
+Is a sequel to Anatomy of a STARK and runs through table-lookup arguments
 - TODO: winterfel